 At core scale we focus on IOR mechanisms; improving macroscopic and microscopic sweep efficiency.
 The key research questions are how chemicals travels through a porous media, the role of mineral wettability in determining the fluid flow in porous media and how to model the chemical systems.

 The project DOUCS – Deliverable of an Unbeatable Core Scale Simulator aims to develop a tool for improved simulation of EOR processes at the core scale.
-Strongly related projects are the two postdoc projects on Integrated EOR for Heterogeneous Reservoirs by postdoc Bergit Brattekås and Description of the Rheological Properties of Complex Fluids Based on the Kinetic Theory by postdoc Dmitry Shogin.
-In addition, the two PhD projects, Core scale modeling of EOR Transport by PhD student Oddbjørn Nødland and Mechanisms and Flow of non-Newtonian Fluids in Porous Media by PhD student Irene Ringen.
+Strongly related projects are the two postdoc projects on Integrated EOR for Heterogeneous Reservoirs by postdoc Bergit Brattekås and Description of the Rheological Properties of Complex Fluids Based on the Kinetic Theory by postdoc Dimitri Shogin.
+In addition, the PhD project Core scale modeling of EOR Transport by PhD student Oddbjørn Nødland.

 The project Core plug preparation procedures addresses the importance of representative wettability conditions in SCAL and EOR -experiments and aims to develop methods to determine whether reservoir core plugs are contaminated by mud.
 This project is strongly related to the project Wettability estimation by oil adsorption by the PhD candidate Samuel Erzuah.
 In the PhD project the main focus is to use a new experimental technique (QCM-D) to measure oil adsorption on mineral surfaces.
 The QCM-D technique relates the vibrational frequency of a mineral plate to the mass of the adsorbent on the plate.